isaacs/treeverse/README.md

 promise, then the top level function will return a promise which resolves to the result of visiting (and leaving) the top node in the tree.

+* `tree` - The initial node where the traversal begins.
 * `visit(node)` - Function to call upon visiting a node.
 * `leave(node, children)` - (Depth only) Function to call upon leaving a node, once all of its children have been visited, and potentially left.